mostafa-mahmoud/djenerator/README.rst

                 course_code = codes

             class Meta:
-                unique_together = (('course_name', 'course_code'),)
+                unique_together = (('course_name', 'course_code'),) # here

-   Such constraints are handled in the application, but if there are custom constraints that needs to be added, then a function that returns true if and only if the required constraints are satisfied should be added.
+   Such constraints are handled in the application, but if there are custom constraints that need to be added, then a function that returns true if and only if the required constraints are satisfied should be added.
    The signature of the function will be as ::

         predicate(current_values, reference_model, reference_field)

-   where current_values is a list of ordered pairs in the form (field name, field value), reference_model is a reference to the class of the model being filled and reference_field is a reference to the class of field being filled.
-The function also should handle that some of the fields might not be found in current_values as they are not filled yet, in such a case the constraint shouldn't return false unless the field as already filled with a value that doesn't satisfy the constraints.
+   Where current_values is a list of ordered pairs in the form (field name, field value) which is a partial field assignment for the model, reference_model is a reference to the class of the model being filled and reference_field is a reference to the class of field being filled.
+The function also should handle that some of the fields might not be found in current_values as they are not filled yet, in such case the constraint shouldn't return false unless the partial field assignment doesn't satisfy the constraint.
    All the constraints functions should be added to a list, this list will be the value of a variable called 'constraints' that is nested in a class called 'Constraints' that is added for the description of the model, for example ::

         def gender_names(current_values, reference_model, reference_field):